SvenTwo/epidermal/README.md

 ## Command-Line Interface

-A CLI can be used for batch processing locally.
-The processing command is as follows:
+If you prefer to not use the web service, a script can be used for batch processing locally.
+It can be used to input a set of images and output CSV file with stomata counts, and optionally create heatmaps of each processed image.

+Download the pre-trained model weights from TODO and unzip the two files (TODO).

+The processing command allows tweaking various settings such as the input scale and detection threshold.
+The interface is:

-    process_images.py [-h] --weights-filename WEIGHTS_FILENAME
+    python2.7 process_images.py [-h] --weights-filename WEIGHTS_FILENAME
                          --proto-filename PROTO_FILENAME
                          [--gpu-index GPU_INDEX]
                          [--cnn-top-layer-name CNN_TOP_LAYER_NAME]